theRealAph/ScopeLocals/README.md

 In order to speed up processing of query results, each call to `apply` is executed in its own virtual thread.
-So, the binding of `PERMISSIONS` for the caller thread really needs to be inherited by the child virtual thread that executes the handler.
-This happens automatically because the implementation of `processQueryList` uses the structured execution framework.
+So, the binding of `PERMISSIONS` for the caller thread really needs to be inherited by the child virtual thread that executes `handler`.
+Inheritance happens automatically because the implementation of `processQueryList` uses the structured execution framework.

 The code for method `processQueryList` is provided below.